-[20]: "identical coverage" Coverage of S-57 will continue to be provided in addition to the new S-101 form to ensure vessels without S-100 ECDIS are able to navigate safely and ensure carriage compliance. "identical"

-coverage does not require identical spatial extent of individual ENCs or equal Compilation Scale/Maximum Display Scale of ENCs, nor does it imply identical feature content 13 .
+[20]: "identical coverage" Coverage of S-57 will continue to be provided in addition to the new S-101 form to ensure vessels without S-100 ECDIS are able to navigate safely and ensure carriage compliance.
+"Identical" coverage does not require identical spatial extent of individual ENCs or equal Compilation Scale/Maximum Display Scale of ENCs, nor does it imply identical feature content .
+It does, however, imply coverage is at least as safe and appropriate, however.
 [20]: timescales All timescales are provisional and are driven by IMO processes for update of the IMO Performance Standard, associated testing standards and satisfactory publication of all dependent IHO standards.
 [22]: seamless [22]: identical presentation regime The presentation regime will not be completely identical.
 Indeed the presentation of S-101 charts is driven through the portrayal catalogue developed for S-101 data and is therefore subject to change.
-Development of the S-101 Portrayal Catalogue will take into account the need to maintain a portrayal which is sympathetic to the existing portrayal, and which minimizes confusion caused to the end user by modification of existing portrayal and introduction of new portrayal.
+Development of the S-101 Portrayal Catalogue will take into account the need to maintain a portrayal which is sympathetic to the existing portrayal, and which minimises confusion caused to the end user by modification of existing portrayal and introduction of new portrayal.
 However long-standing improvements to existing portrayal will be implemented in the first release(s) of the S-101 portrayal catalogue and so some differences will exist.
 All changes to portrayal of S-101 data will be driven by IHO HSSC Working Groups and the need to thoroughly test and account for training and education in the end user community will be an essential part of the update process.